JoaoEmanoelConinch/Linux_Full_Set_BackEnd/README.md

 4. And afther it, use the comand ```java --version``` and ```javac --version```;
 *******
 #### IntelliJ IDEA:
+>It is an integrated development environment written in Java

 1. Update your systen using this comands:
 ```
 $ sudo apt update upgrade